 Due partly to the early stage nature of university patents and partly to university patent enforcement practices, there are not and have not been many IPRs involving university patents.
 In addition, even though TTOs do worry about IPR attacks on their patents, for a variety of reasons, TTOs have not changed their filing, budgeting, enforcement or licensing practices based on the threat of IPR.
 Some of this is due to tight budgeting, but it also has to do with a variety of other reasons, including questions of TTO mission, reliance on new litigation funding models, interest in state sovereign immunity defenses to IPRs, overall changes in licensing practices especially in the physical sciences fields, and other issues.
 This chapter explores what forces do in fact affect TTO filing, licensing, enforcement and budgeting policy, and why their policies have thus far not been affected by the threat of IPR.
 It concludes with some advice for TTOs looking forward to the next seven years of IPR proceedings.

 Intellectual property, patents, university technology transfer offices, inter partes review, American Invents Act, post grant review, state university sovereign immunity, university patent enforcement, university patent filing, university patent licensing, university technology transfer budget

 Dahl, Cynthia L., "Reviewing Inter Partes Review Five Years In: The View From University Technology Transfer Offices" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2193.